manuelbieh/react-book/hooks/hooks-api.md

 The hook is passed a **debug value** as its first argument just as we have provided before.
 However, as the second argument it will not receive a function that will executed the formatting of the debug value.
 This function will receive the **value** from the **hook** and will return the formatted value.

 If you are looking for a clear if unrealistic example, I can provide another example using the Fibonacci function we have already seen in the `useMemo()` example.
-We are going to display the debug value once with and once without the formatting function and inspect how the time to display the app changes:
+We are going to display the debug value once with, and once without the formatting function and inspect how the time to display the app changes:

 ```jsx
 import React, { useDebugValue, useEffect } from 'react';